-The Internal Audit Consortium Manager is responsible for the delivery of an annual audit opinion that can be used by the council to inform its governance system.
-The annual opinion concludes on the overall adequacy and effectiveness of the organisations framework of Governance, risk management and control.
+The Internal Audit Consortium Manager is responsible for the delivery of an annual audit opinion that can be used by the Council to inform its governance system.
+The annual opinion concludes on the overall adequacy and effectiveness of the Organisation's framework of Governance, risk management and control.

-In her opinion reasonable assurance can be provided on the overall adequacy and effectiveness of the council's framework for governance, risk management and control for the year ended 2017/18.
-There are no qualifications to this opinion.
+In her opinion reasonable assurance can be provided on the overall adequacy and effectiveness of the Council's framework for governance, risk management and control for the year ended 2018/19.

 Assurance can never be absolute.
 In this context "reasonable assurance" means that arrangements are in place to manage key risks and to meet good governance principles, but there are a few areas where improvements are required.
-Where weaknesses have been identified through internal audit review, we have worked with management to agree appropriate corrective actions and a timescale for improvement.